rhysd/actionlint/README.md

 ## On CI

-Please try [a download script](./download-actionlint.bash).
+Please try [the download script](./download-actionlint.bash).
+It downloads the latest version of actionlint automatically.
 Here is an example of simple workflow to run actionlint on GitHub Actions.

 ```yaml
 name: Apply actionlint